Mukheem/TwinTurbine/README.md

 - Needs: Tools for remote monitoring, maintenance, and access to real-time feedback on turbine operations.
 - Goals: Enhance understanding of turbine performance through immersive simulations and monitor and manage the physical turbine within the virtual model for different sites by multiple users.

 ### 2.3.
+Pre-User Journey:
+We prepared some initial stages beforehand to avoid requiring users to complete these extra steps.
+Initially, two team members wear headsets and observe the below menu, after pressing **Ancor Sharing Demo **  One team member creates a room that the other can join.
+The next stage involves spawning the avatar, turbine, and menus simultaneously using A.
+At this point, the user journey begins.

+### 2.3.
 User Journey:
 <!--A visualization of how your user interacts with your project, from the initial trigger to the final outcome, and what emotions they experience along the way.-->
 In this experience, the one user at f